vita-epfl/ttt-plus-plus/cifar/README.md

 ### Batch-queue Decoupling

-To run our test-time algorithms with a dynamic queue for moment estimate, set the <queue-size> larger than the <batch-size>:
+To run our test-time algorithms with a dynamic queue for moment estimate, set the `queue size` larger than the `batch size`:

 ```bash
 bash scripts/run_ttt++_cifar100.sh <domain> <method> <batch-size> <queue-size>
 ```

-For instance, the line below is to run the test-time feature alignment on the Cifar100-C under the snow corruption, with a batch size of 128 and a sample size of 1024.
+For instance, the line below is to run the test-time feature alignment on the Cifar100-C under the snow corruption, with a batch size of 128 and a queue size of 1024.
 ```bash
 bash scripts/run_ttt++_cifar100.sh snow align 128 1024
 ```